-In Private Banking, we engage in offering a specialized and personalized service to our clients.
-This involves addressing their investments according to different needs and risk profiles, offering a wide range of financial products and services in the money, stock, derivatives, and foreign exchange markets, as well as in investment funds, relying on our own funds and those that we co-distribute.
+In Private Banking, we offer our clients a specialized and personalized service.
+Our service involves carrying out their investments by identifying their needs and risk tolerance, observing the different investment profiles, and offering a wide range of financial products and services in the money, stock, derivatives, and foreign exchange markets, as well as our investment funds and those we co-distribute.